CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Endurance

 Represented by ultra-marathon runners.
-Represents your body's ability to process toxins and resist disease.
-Examples include resisting food poisoning, enduring hot/cold weather, and pushing on past exhaustion are all the domains of endurance.
+Represents your body's ability to resist physical wounds worsening, toxins, and disease.
+Examples include staying conscious as you are bleeding out from an injury, resisting poisoning, enduring hot/cold weather, and pushing on past exhaustion are all the domains of endurance.

 ### Lift

 Represented by strong men or powerlifters.
 Covers physical activity related to raw strength, most used in moving or holding heavy objects.
-Examples include shouldering a door open, carrying or throwing heavy weights, or crushing something in your hands.
+Examples include shouldering a door open, carrying or throwing heavy objects, or crushing/tearing something in your hands.

 ## Reflex Core Skills

 ### Acrobatics

 Represented by circus performers, parkourists or cat burglars.
-Covers movements requiring agility, highly dexterous control over ones body, and finesse as well as balance.
-Parkour, backflips, squeezing through tight gaps and walking tightropes are all the domain of Acrobatics.
-Acrobatics is also the skill used for riding animals, dodging, and avoiding traps/pitfalls.
+Covers movements requiring highly dexterous control over ones body, finesse, and balance.
+Dodging, avoiding traps/pitfalls, parkour, backflips, squeezing through tight gaps and walking tightropes are all the domain of Acrobatics.
+Acrobatics is also the skill used for riding animals.

 ### Perception